NotJustin/SkillAutoBalance/README.md

 ### Changelog
 <details>
  <summary>Expand for changelog</summary>
+3.2.0 - <br>
+Split the plugin into different versions and removed sab_scoretype.
+See Installation section.
 3.1.5 - <br>
 Add HLStatsX support.
 Not sure if it works.
 Other changes in other versions, bugfixes, I'll go through commit history later and update this.
 3.1.1 - <br>